DiceDB/docs/src/content/blog/dicedb-0.0.3-release-notes.md

 One of the notable changes in this release is the resolution of deviations in bitmap commands between Redis and DiceDB.
 This ensures that users migrating from Redis to DiceDB can maintain existing application logic without encountering unexpected behavior.
 Full bitmap compatibility aligns DiceDB more closely with Redis, reducing the friction involved in migration.

-### COMMAND Command Addition

-The introduction of the `COMMAND` command significantly enhances our compatibility with Redis.
-By providing support for this command, DiceDB enables existing Redis clients and tools to interact with the database seamlessly.
-This feature facilitates smoother integration and allows developers to leverage existing Redis tooling without modification.

-### Expanded Hash Operations: HGET Command
+### Expanded Hash Operations: `HGET` Command

 A crucial addition to this release is the **HGET command**, extending DiceDB's support for hash-based operations.
-This addition has been rigorously tested with unit and integration tests to ensure its robustness in production environments.
 The ability to efficiently retrieve specific fields from a hash enhances DiceDB's flexibility in handling structured data and is especially useful for applications with dynamic or nested data structures.

 ### Improved Expiry Command Handling